 All pharmaceutical products registered and sold in Kazakhstan are subject to state price regulation.
 State price regulation also applies to medical devices that are procured via state tenders.
-State price regulation is generally effected through the following measures: registration of the manufacturer's price; establishment of maximum wholesale and pharmacy markups; and establishment of maximum wholesale and pharmacy prices (where prices and markups apply to one retail package of the relevant product).
+State price regulation is effected through the following measures:

+- Registering the manufacturer's price - Establishing maximum wholesale and pharmacy markups - Establishing maximum (capped) wholesale and pharmacy prices (where prices and markups apply to one retail package of the relevant product)